 If you are an organiser of a joint Cambridge and Oxford Group, you will need to register your event with the alumni teams at both Cambridge and Oxford Universities and follow their respective timelines and processes in relation to running your event.
 Please contact the alumni teams at Cambridge and/or Oxford with any questions.

 Please be assured that there is no ideal number of attendees to aim for and you should not feel disheartened if only a few students turn up.
-Attendance at 2020's online-only events ranged from two to 24 attendees, with the average being nine.
-Attendance at 2019's in-person-only events ranged from 2 to 43 attendees, with the average being 15.
+Attendance at 2021's events ranged from one to 30 attendees, with the average being 11.
 You might find it helpful to check the incoming student numbers for your Group's area for an approximate potential attendance level for your event.